siemens/embb/doc/tutorial/tutorial.template.md

       MTAPI_OUT mtapi_status_t* status
     );

-The plugin action is implemented through 3 callbacks, task start, task cancel and action finalize.
+The plugin action is implemented through three callbacks: task start, task cancel, and action finalize.

 `task_start_function` is called when the user requests execution of the plugin action by calling `mtapi_task_start()` or `mtapi_task_enqueue()`.
-To those functions the fact that they operate on a plugin action is transparent, they only require the job handle of the job the action was registered with.
+To those functions the fact that they operate on a plugin action is transparent, they only require the handle of the job the action was registered with.

-`task_cancel_function` is called when the user requests cancelation of a tasks by calling `mtapi_task_cancel()` or by calling `mtapi_queue_disable()` on a non-retaining queue.
+`task_cancel_function` is called when the user requests cancelation of a task by calling `mtapi_task_cancel()` or by calling `mtapi_queue_disable()` on a non-retaining queue.

 `action_finalize_function` is called when the node is finalized and the action is deleted, or when the user explicitly deletes the action by calling `mtapi_action_delete()`.

-For illustration our example plugin will provide a no-op action.
+For illustration, our example plugin will provide a no-op action.
 The task start callback in that case looks like this:

     \\\inputlistingsnippet{../examples/mtapi/mtapi_c_plugin.cc:mtapi_c_plugin_task_start_cb}

-The scheduling operation is responsible for bringing the task to execution, this might involve instructing some hardware to execute the task or pushing the task into a queue for execution by a separate worker thread.
-Here however, the task is executed directly:
+The scheduling operation is responsible for bringing the task to execution.
+This might involve instructing some hardware to execute the task or pushing the task into a queue for execution by a separate worker thread.
+Here, however, the task is executed directly:

     \\\inputlistingsnippet{../examples/mtapi/mtapi_c_plugin.cc:mtapi_c_plugin_task_schedule}